pboehm/blog/content/post/ssh-features-bridging-networks.md

 root » ssh -o Tunnel=ethernet -w 5:5 -t root@REMOTE_HOST
 ```

-After executing this command with successful authentication on each side of
+After executing this command with successful authentication a device called
-the tunnel a device called `tap5` is created, which works but is in down state.
+`tap5` is created on each side of the tunnel, which works but the interface
+are shut down.
+The argument `-w X:Y` specifies which device numbers should
+be used on the local and remote side.

 ## Configuring bridge interfaces using systemd-networkd

-`tap`-Devices are not that useful without being attached to a real network
+`tap`-devices are not that useful without being attached to a real network
 interface.
-Thats the reason why they are normally attached to a bridge
+That's the reason why they are normally attached to a bridge
 interface on each side.
 Setting up bridge interfaces is usually done using
 the `brctl` command provided by the `bridge-utils` package.
 For distributions
 using `systemd` and its network daemon the following two config files